Coronavirus: Jacinda Ardern urges calm as panicked shoppers empty supermarket shelves

 A 60-year-old passenger who arrived at Auckland Airport on Emirates Flight EK450 from Iran, via Bali, on Wednesday with a cough and difficulty breathing became the first coronavirus case in New Zealand yesterday.

-They called the Ministry of Health's healthline, were advised to seek medical attention and went to Auckland Hospital's emergency department.
+They called the Ministry of Health's Healthline, were advised to seek medical attention and went to Auckland Hospital's emergency department.
 Two throat swabs came back negative.
 A third test because of where the person had come from - Iran with the third highest number of deaths from the virus - and the fact the symptoms match the virus, came back positive.

 The person is at Auckland Hospital in a negative pressure room to prevent any spread of the disease.
 They are in an improving condition.